Shaaali/identity-apps/docs/guides/conditional-auth/group-based-template.md

 <CommonGuide guide='guides/fragments/manage-app/conditional-auth/configure-conditional-auth.md'/>

 5. Select the **User > Group-Based** template.
+6. Verify that the login flow is now updated with the following two authentication steps:

+    -   Step 1: Username and Password
+    -   Step 2: TOTP

-6. Update the following parameter in the script.
+7. Update the following parameter in the script.

    <table>
       <thead>